-The 2016 test is part of an ongoing industry-driven backup site testing initiative that began in 2003 and is led by Securities Industry and Financial Markets Association (SIFMA)1.
+The 2019 test is part of an ongoing industry-driven backup site testing initiative that began in 2003 and is led by Securities Industry and Financial Markets Association (SIFMA)1.

-The 2016 test followed the format of prior industry-wide tests where firms test connectivity and/or submit test orders and transactions from their backup sites to the markets and industry utilities.
+The 2019 test followed the format of prior industry-wide tests where firms test connectivity and/or submit test orders and transactions from their backup sites to the markets and industry utilities.
 The test involved components for Equities, Options, Fixed Income, Market Data, Treasury Auctions, Payment Systems, Service Bureaus and FX.
 The exercise was supported by all major exchanges, markets and industry utilities.
 Participation in the test was voluntary and results for specific firms, exchanges, markets and utilities are retained in strict confidence by SIFMA.

-Participants in the SIFMA test included 110 securities firms and 63 market organizations.
-During the test approximately 1,100 communications connections were establish between securities firms and banks and the exchanges, markets and utilities.
+Participants in the SIFMA test included approximately 110 securities firms and 80 market organizations.
+During the test approximately 1,100 communications connections were established between securities firms and banks and the exchanges, markets and utilities.
 Test transactions on these connections were successful 98% of the time.
 These results were generally comparable to prior tests and underscore the ability of the securities industry to operate through adverse conditions.
-Industry testing to meet the requirements of Regulation Systems Compliance and Integrity (Reg SCI) also took place for the first time on October 15, in parallel with the SIFMA industry test.
+Industry testing to meet the requirements of Regulation Systems Compliance and Integrity (Reg SCI) also took place on October 13, in parallel with the SIFMA industry test.
+This is the third year in which Reg SCI testing took place alongside the test, which allows for greater efficiency in industry testing, and will occur again in 2020.

-In parallel with the SIFMA test on October 15, the Futures Industry Association led a backup site test of the futures exchanges and clients.
+In parallel with the SIFMA test on October 26, the Futures Industry Association led a backup site test of the futures exchanges and clients.
 The futures test results can be found at the link below: